reasonwithoutrestraint/site/Original/Metaethical Overview.md

 1. Non-descriptive cognitivism: no moral facts
     - The relation is *entailment* from normativity itself (constructivism).
 2. Descriptive Anti-Realism: normative truth based on correspondence with normative facts, which are identical to some actual or hypothetical moral judgments (all naturalism).
-    - Normative facts are *identity* to *actual* normative judgments (simple subjectivism).
+    - Normative facts are grounded in *actual* normative judgments (simple subjectivism).
-    - Normative facts are *identity* to *hypothetical* normative judgments of an *ideal* agent (ideal observer, sophisticated subjectivism).
+    - Normative facts are grounded in *hypothetical* normative judgments of an *ideal* agent (ideal observer, sophisticated subjectivism).
 3. Descriptive Realism: normative facts based on correspondence with normative facts, which are ontologically prior to, and can explain, normative judgments.
-    - Normative facts are *identical* to attidude-independent natural facts (naturalism).
+    - Normative facts are grounded in attidude-independent natural facts (naturalism).
-    - Normative facts are *identical* to non-natural facts (non-naturalism).
+    - Normative facts are grounded in non-natural facts (non-naturalism).
-    - Normative facts are *identical* to secondary properties (sensibility theory).
+    - Normative facts are grounded in secondary properties (sensibility theory).

 Third option that no one accepts: normative facts are ontologically prior to moral views, but cannot explain any moral views.
 In that case, we are not in causal contact with moral facts.
 Thus, we have no reason to believe in them.